sql-machine-learning/elasticdl/docs/tutorials/elasticdl_on_prem_cluster.md

 # ElasticDL on On-prem Cluster

-## Environment preparation
+## Environment Preparation

-You should install ElasticDL first.
+We should install ElasticDL first.
 Please refer to the installation part in [elastic_local](elasticdl_local.md) doc.

 Then, build needed images.